-For students who register part-time, the minimum period of enrolment for the award of the degree is two and a half years or 30 months for the MA, three (3) years for the MPhil and five (5) years for the PhD.
+For students who register part-time, the minimum period of enrolment for the award of the degree is thirty (30) months or six (6) semesters for the MA, three (3) years for the MPhil and five (5) years for the PhD.
 All part-time MPhil candidates are required to submit their theses for examination within five (5) years of their initial registration; and PhD candidates within seven (7) years.